Samsursekh/Placement-Practice/priya-interview/Fincart/Practise/coding.md

  - Some examples of side effects are: fetching data, directly updating the DOM, and timers.

  # What is useRef () hook?
+- useref hooks  used to manipulate dom directly
  - The useRef Hook allows you to persist values between renders.
  - It can be used to store a mutable value that does not cause a re-render when updated.
 It can be used to access a DOM element directly.